wakfi/roboboi/README.md

-# bot for GU cpsc discord
+# Bot for GU cpsc discord
 The actual bot is guCpscBot.js which is in the root directory.
 The hugemoji code is located here.
 <br/>